 This is the most popular legal form, chosen by over 50% of newly registered companies in 2024 according to Dubai Pulse.

 An LLC can have 2-50 partners or be owned entirely by one person as a “One Person LLC.”
-With the amendment to federal Decree-Law No.26 of December 2020, expats can enjoy 100% foreign ownership in most sectors.
+With the amendment to federal Decree-Law No.26 of December 2020, expats can enjoy 100% foreign ownership in most sectors of the Dubai Mainland company landscape.
+This significant change has bolstered the appeal of Dubai mainland company formation.

-If you are thinking of trading in Dubai Mainland, it’s important to note that you must choose an LLC as your legal structure.
+If you are thinking of trading in Dubai Mainland, it’s important to note that you must choose an LLC as your legal structure for your mainland business.

 Sole Proprietorship